lucas-naman-kbrw/kbrw-training/chap1/README.md

 ---
 ## Question time !

-* Why use an ETS table ?
+* Why use an ETS table ? cuncurence / easy to use / big data / any erlang type
 * What are the advantages of wrapping an ETS table inside a GenServer ?
+Easy management of the table
-* What is a `Behaviour` in Elixir ?
+* What is a `Behaviour` in Elixir ? define a set of functions that have to be implemented by a module;
+  ensure that a module implements all the functions in that set.

 **Go further**
-* What are the differences between a `Protocol` and a `Behaviour` ?
+* What are the differences between a `Protocol` and a `Behaviour` ? protocol define diferents functions / behaviour define multiple module
 * In which cases would you want to use a `Protocol` ? a `Behaviour` ?

 ---